-We want to make sure that all music lovers have access to the Lollapalooza experience!
+We want to make sure that all music lovers enjoy the Lollapalooza experience!

 All Chicago Transit Authority bus lines and most rail stations are accessible.
 Visit www.transitchicago.com/accessibility to find out more about accessible services from CTA.

-The Access Center will be located on Columbus at Congress in front of Buckingham Fountain
+The Access Center will be located on Columbus Dr. In front of Buckingham Fountain.

 Our Access Center services include, but are not limited to: